List of churches and monasteries in Nineveh

-Mosul is known for its several old churches, some of which originally date back to the early centuries of Christianity.
+Mosul, Iraq is known for its several old churches, some of which originally date back to the early centuries of Christianity.
 The ancient churches of the city are often hidden through labyrinthine alleyways behind thick walls and are therefore not easy to find.
 Some of them have suffered from poor upkeep due to a lack of attendance, and some of them were entirely destroyed during the battle for Mosul and the 4 years of ISIS control the city suffered through.

 Historical churches and monasteries

 Church of Shamoun Al-Safa

 The oldest church in Mosul, Shamoun Al-Safa (St. Peter), dates from the 9th century and is very difficult to find.
 It has a deep underground courtyard and a cemetery between high walls containing some ornate tombstones of Maslawi merchants.
 Previously, it bore the name of the two Apostles, Peter and Paul.
 It is considered a very important church due to its archeological value.
 It lies 5 m below street level.
 The church includes an epitaph of Shammas Raphael Mazagi who established a Chaldean printing press and a Patriarchal seminary next to the church.
 After the latter has been transferred to Baghdad in 1960, the building was inhabited by the nuns of the Sacred Heart.